Shun Tak Centre

 Shun Tak Centre (信德中心 (seon3 dak1 zung1 sam1)) is a commercial and transport complex on the northern shore of Hong Kong Island in Sheung Wan, Hong Kong.
 It comprises a 4-storey podium containing a shopping centre and car park, two 38-storey office towers, and the Hong Kong–Macau Ferry Terminal.

 Shun Tak Centre is the headquarters of Shun Tak Group, the principal Hong Kong operating company of Dr. Stanley Ho, the Macau casino tycoon.

-It also has the head office of the China Merchants Group, a state-owned corporation of the People's Republic of China, in the China Merchants Tower of the Shun Tak Centre complex.
+It also has the head office of the China Merchants Group, a state-owned corporation of the People's Republic of China; and the head office of HKR International; both head offices are in the China Merchants Tower.

 History

 The Shun Tak Centre was built on the site of the old Macau Ferry Piers and the Sheung Wan Gala Point night market.
 The first part, completed in 1984, was the easternmost section and No. 1 Tower, now known as China Merchants Tower.
 Originally No. 1 Tower was partly occupied by the Hotel Victoria, but this was never a success, and No. 1 Tower was later converted to all office use.
 No. 2 Tower, now called Western Tower, was built on a different orientation, giving the property on close examination a slightly asymmetric appearance.

 The complex was designed by Hong Kong architecture and engineering firm Spence Robinson and built by local contractor Hip Hing Construction.
 Construction began in January 1981.